-The opening page of the Bible shows God creating a “very good” world, which he gave to the first human beings to rule over (Genesis 1:26-31).
-These first humans lived in a perfect state of unity with God in a place called “the garden of Eden” (Genesis 2:15).
-But the humans quickly decided that they wanted to be like God, and define “good and evil” on their own terms, and so they disobeyed God (Genesis 3:1-7).
-The humans were then banished from the garden of Eden (Genesis 3:22-24) and since this moment, humanity and creation have been under the curse of the power of death.
+The opening page of the Bible shows God creating a “very good” world, which he gave to the first human beings to rule over.2 These first humans lived in a perfect state of unity with God in a place called “the garden of Eden.”3 But the humans quickly decided that they wanted to be like God, and define “good and evil” on their own terms, and so they disobeyed God.4 The humans were then banished from the garden of Eden 5 and since this moment, humanity and creation have been under the curse of the power of death.

 The Apostle is saying that the created world around us is waiting to be freed from our present reality of death, from its bondage to decay.
 But in order for this to happen, another event must happen first, which is the moment of the “adoption to sonship, (and) the redemption of our bodies” for those who trust in Christ.

 Paul and the other writers of the Christian Scripture believed that the ultimate Christian hope does not lie in escaping this physical world of death and living forever in a disembodied, spiritual existence.
-Instead, the great hope for humanity and the Bible is that God will restore this fallen creation to its former status and those who trust in Him will be adopted as His children, raised from the dead, and live and rule with Him forever in a restored and redeemed creation.
+Instead, they taught that the great hope of humanity is that God will restore this fallen creation to its former status and those who trust in Him will hence be adopted as His children, raised from the dead, and live and rule with Him forever in a restored and redeemed creation.
 Jesus, in his life, death and resurrection, defeated the powers of sin and death, and shows us a new way of being human and living in harmony with the will of God.
-And if we trust in Jesus, we will share in the redemption of the entire cosmos with Jesus, who is, as Paul tells the Roman Christians, “…the firstborn among many brothers and sisters” (Romans 8:29 NIV).
+And if we trust in Jesus, we will share in the redemption of the entire cosmos with him.
+As Paul tells the Roman Christians, Jesus is “the firstborn among many brothers and sisters.”7

-While we are in this in-between stage, it is the duty of Christians to follow the example of their Lord and model, as he did, what this New Creation life looks like, so others may “come and see” the power of God for themselves (Psalm 66:5).
-Let us seize this rare moment we are now in, where the realities of the brokenness of this world are at the forefront of all people’s minds, and pray that the Spirit of God leads us into modeling New Creation lives of “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control” (Galatians 5:22-23).
+While we are in this in-between stage, it is the duty of Christians to follow the example of their Lord and model, as he did, what this New Creation life looks like, so others may “come and see” the power of God for themselves.10 Let us seize this rare moment we are now in, where the realities of the brokenness of this world are at the forefront of all people’s minds, and pray that the Spirit of God leads us into modeling New Creation lives of “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.”11